-1. Due to the possibility of appeals proceedings, student work that has been assessed, with the exception of three-dimensional projects, must be retained for at least one year after the results have been published.

-- Three-dimensional projects must be retained by the examiner for at least six weeks after the results have been published. - 2.
-In the event that no result has been published, the period referred to in subsection 1 will commence on the date on which the exam is held. - 3.
+- Due to the possibility of appeals proceedings, student work that has been assessed, with the exception of three-dimensional projects, must be retained for at least one year after the results have been published.
+Three-dimensional projects must be retained by the examiner for at least six weeks after the results have been published. - 2.
+In connection with the re-accreditation of the study programme, in contravention to subsection 1, successfully completed Master's theses and the related evaluation forms must be retained for at least seven years. - 3.
+In the event that no result has been published, the period referred to in subsection 1 will commence on the date on which the exam is held. - 4.
 The results of exams will be retained by the Student Administration for a period of at least 10 years.